blei-lab/edward/README.md

 __Edward__ is a Python library for probabilistic modeling, inference, and criticism.
 It enables black box inference for models with discrete and continuous latent variables, neural network parameterizations, and infinite dimensional parameter spaces.
-It is a fusion of three fields:
-Bayesian statistics and machine learning, deep learning, and probabilistic programming.
+Edward serves as a fusion of three fields: Bayesian statistics and machine learning, deep learning, and probabilistic programming.

 It supports __modeling languages__ including